 A contested divorce can be quite protracted.
 The court schedules several trials and hearings on separate points, starting with the immediate issues of alimony, child support and visitation.
 A trial on child custody will follow and then the divorce itself and the distribution of property.
 The court process can take a whole year from start to finish.

 Still, litigation is the best alternative when you and your spouse fundamentally disagree on major issues that you cannot resolve.
 Litigation delivers a resolution when you and your spouse are at an impasse.
 Litigation is necessary if you are separated and need an immediate support, visitation or custody determination.
 Sometimes, merely the threat or initiation of litigation will provide an impetus to one side to concede a point of contention so that a settlement can be negotiated.
 When Ms. Talbott goes to court, she goes to win on whatever points are being argued, but in your best interest, she remains open to reasonable avenues of negotiated resolutions.

-Contact a determined divorce litigation lawyer in Rockville, Maryland
+Contact a determined divorce litigation lawyer in Bethesda, Maryland

 To discuss the issues surrounding litigation of your divorce, call The Law Office of Stacy B. Talbott at 301-637-8527 or contact her office online.